datastax/cass-operator/README.md

 NOTE: Helm does not install a storage-class for the cassandra pods.

-If clusterWideInstall is set to true, then the operator will be able to administer cassandraDatacenters in all namespaces of the kubernetes cluster.
-A namespace still must provided because some of the kubernetes resources for the operator require one.
+If clusterWideInstall is set to true, then the operator will be able to administer `CassandraDatacenter`s in all namespaces of the kubernetes cluster.
+A namespace must still be provided because some of the kubernetes resources for the operator require one.

 Example: